 Oxygen Therapy: What Does It Help With?

-Oxygen therapy, which involves the use of oxygen-enriched air, is an effective method supporting oxygenation of the body and improving the quality of life for patients.
-It is used in both acute conditions and chronic diseases.
-By activating fibroblasts and increasing hemoglobin oxygen saturation, oxygen therapy effectively protects cells from hypoxia and supports tissue regeneration.
+Oxygen therapy, or therapy using oxygen-enriched air, is an effective method to support the oxygenation of the body and improve the quality of life for patients.
+It is used in acute conditions as well as in chronic diseases.
+Oxygen therapy activates fibroblasts and increases oxygen saturation in hemoglobin, effectively protecting cells from hypoxia and supporting tissue regeneration.

 What is oxygen therapy?

 Oxygen Therapy is a straightforward procedure involving the administration of oxygen-enriched air.
-Its main aim is to better oxygenate the body, which is crucial for protecting cells from oxygen deficiency.
+Its main goal is to better oxygenate the body, which is crucial for protecting cells from oxygen deprivation.

-This therapy supports the proper functioning of key organs such as the brain and heart, significantly improving their performance.
+This therapy supports the proper functioning of key organs such as the brain and heart, significantly improving their efficiency.
 It is an effective form of treatment used in acute conditions as well as in chronic diseases.
-Thanks to it, patients experience a significant improvement in quality of life.
+Thanks to it, patients experience a considerable improvement in the quality of life.

 How does oxygen therapy work?

-Oxygen therapy acts on the body in a multifaceted way, bringing numerous benefits to patients:
+Oxygen therapy works on the body in a multifaceted way, bringing numerous benefits to patients:

 • increases the oxygen concentration in the blood, enhancing hemoglobin oxygen saturation,